treywelsh/roca/README.md

 ## How to implement a new resource

-1. Create a struct with the name of the resource (like `User`)
+1. Create a struct with the name of the resource (like `User`), and add a `Resource` type field inside
-2. implement trait `ResourceData` and define it's methods to enable specialization of the default methods added in step 3.
+2. implement trait `ResourceGetter` and define it's methods.
-   Then traits with blanket implementation `ResourceInternal` and `ResourcePublic` will be implemented.
+   Then `CommonGetters` trait with blanket implementation will be implemented automatically.
-   They add generic getters like `get_str`, `get_int` etc...
+   It provides some generic methods (`id`, `name`, `get_str`, ...).
-   Internal and Public getters are both exposed to a roca user, they distinguished for now:
+3. Add more attributes getters in implementing traits with default methods, for instance:
-   - Internal getters allow to get attributes from an string path that we know at compile time
+   `impl Group for XXX {}` and
-   - Public ones only need the attribute name (they are more convenient to use for an externl user) Are internal getters truly required ?
+   `impl Owner for XXX {}`
-4. Add more attributes getters via macros `getters`, `group_getters` They allow to get attributes defined for all resources: `ID`, `NAME`, `GROUP_ID`...
+   Previously check if they are required: for instance an `User` resource shouldn't implement `Owner` because it doesn't have `UID` and `UNAME` fields in it's XML representation.

 ## TODOs